 Unfortunately, many stores on Union Street have now closed and it acts as more of a thoroughfare to the different shopping centres.

 There are still plenty of Union Street shops to visit although I do not think it would be the main desired shopping location when visiting Aberdeen.

-Some of the shops you will find on Union Street are Lush, Dr Martens, Primark and All Saints.
+Some of the shops you will find on Union Street are main high street retailers like Lush, Primark and Sports Direct.
 If you are interested in visiting designer shops in Aberdeen then you may want to visit the furthest away end of Union Street from the shopping centres, where you will find shops like Cruise along with many boutiques.

 Belmont Street is one of Aberdeens busiest streets for nightlife but during the day there are several restaurants and bars open for eating along with a couple of local shops such as Juniper which sells Scottish and UK produced jewellery, gifts and homeware.

 Shops in the Bon Accord Centre – Next, New Look, Waterstones, Boots, EE, Vodafone, Hobbs, Yankee Candles.